 i1 10.000 4.000 8.02 90.000 90.000 0.000 107.143 150.000 0.000 ; D4

-Don’t forget to set _pitchrange(200) on channel 2, otherwise _pitchbend(180) will be taken as a MIDI value (range 0..16383).
+Don't forget to set _pitchrange(200) on channel 2, otherwise _pitchbend(180) will be used as the MIDI value (range 0..16383).
 Note again that channel 2 will not call instrument 3 because instrument 1 has already been specified.

 ins(1) _pitchcont _pitchrange(200) _pitchbend(0) - ___ {C4 ___ _ pitchbend(200) __ , _chan(2) _pitchrange(200) E4_ _pitchbend(180) __ } D4 ___ _pitchbend(150)